Knife and Fork Inn Restaurant

 Complimentary valet parking is available.

-The Knife and Fork is open dinner seven days/week.
+The Knife and Fork is open dinner seven days/week, and for lunch on Fridays.

 New Jersey Leisure Guide strives to provide analytic restaurant reviews.